Riham2025/PerformanceIssuesBottlenecks/README.md

 ## What “Correct” Should Guarantee

-1- Atomicity: order + all its lines + stock deductions succeed or nothing persists.
+Atomicity: order + all its lines + stock deductions succeed or nothing persists.

+No oversell: concurrent orders never drive stock negative.